 – Priority Grid which also divides the screen into three columns with the central column being wider.

 Below is a create button that allows users to create their own layout.

--To divide a zone vertically, press the Shift key to turn the horizontal divider into a vertical one and then click at the desired position.
+-Press the Shift key to change the horizontal divider into a vertical one, then click in the desired location to divide a zone vertically.

-⑨ Click on Save and Apply to save any changes.
+Step 9: Click on Save And Apply to save the changes

 Step 10: Press Win + Shift +’to launch FancyZones and change or delete the zones.
 To edit any custom zones, including the template, click the pencil symbol.
 To edit the zones, click the Pencil symbol once again.
 Click on the trash can symbol to the right of the edit zone screen to remove a zone.